Girls-Who-Code-TUHSD/hackathon-2022/intro-to-full-stack/README.md

 This is the slide deck for the _Intro to Full Stack_ talk.

+You may also access the slide deck at this url: https://tuhsd-hackathon-2022-intro-to-full-stack.netlify.app/#0

 ## Development

 To run the presentation deck in development mode: